trinket-devs/device_xiaomi_ginkgo/README.md

+# Configure source

+To configure this device source to match with your compile/build rom source, see Configure your device.md for some detail

 # Unified Device Tree for Redmi Note 8/8T (ginkgo/willow)

 The Redmi Note 8 (codenamed "ginkgo") is a mid-range smartphone from Xiaomi.
 It was announced in August 2019 and released in October 2019.